 Time Out says

-The tallest freestanding tower in the world opened on May 22 of 2012, rising to a height of 634m over the Sumida-ku skyline.
-While its main function is as a broadcasting tower, offering considerably improved television reception, the Tokyo Sky Tree is also one of the capital's go-to tourist destinations.
-The area around its base is home to Tokyo Sky Tree Town, a complex boasting 310 shops and restaurants, plus designated school and office space.
-(Yes, a Sky Tree school...)
+The tallest freestanding tower in the world opened on May 22 2012, rising to a height of 634m over the Sumida skyline.
+While its main function is as TV a broadcasting tower, the Tokyo Skytree has also become one of the capital's must-visit tourist destinations.
+The area around its base is home to Tokyo Skytree Town, a complex boasting 310 shops and restaurants, plus designated school and office space.
+(Yes, there's a Skytree school...)

 Tokyo Skytree has two observation points.
 First, you reach the Tembo Deck, which is 350m above ground, and after walking up through the Tembo Galleria, you reach the Sorakara Point – at just over 450m in the air, it's Tokyo's highest observation deck.

 |Transport:||Tokyo Skytree Station (Kirifuri, Ryomo, Nikko-Kinugawa, Tobu Skytree lines), Oshiage Station (Hanzomon, Asakusa lines)|

 |Price:||Prices including admission to the Tembo Galleria and Sorakara Point (450m): ¥3,100 (Sat, Sun & hols ¥3,400), junior high and high school students ¥2,350 (¥2,550), primary school students ¥1,450 (¥1,550), free for younger children|